Bifurcation and chaos in nonlinear Lindblad equations: Two-dimensional case

+If we impose the condition $|\epsilon| < 1$, the value of $r$ remains in the interval $[0,1]$.
+The bifurcation occurs at $\epsilon = 0$.
+There are no restrictions on the rate of angular increase $b$.

+In the following we show that this normal form can be obtained by choosing suitable expressions for the $h_{ij}$ that ensure furthermore that the matrix $h_{ij}$ is positive semi-definite.
+For the diagonal elements, we set $\Gamma = a+r^2$ and $h_{11}=h_{22}= 2h_{33} = \frac \Gamma 2$.
+We will see that for sufficiently large $a$ the matrix $h_{ij}$ is positive semi-definite.
+For the nondiagonal elements, we write $\text{Re}[ h_{12}] =\kappa$ and set $\text{Im}[ h_{12}] = 0$.
+Together with the choice and equations \eqref{InitalValue_2dim} take the normal form \eqref{InitalValue_Hopf3}.

-The special choice for the functions $h_{ij}(\x, \y, \z)$ ensures that the coefficient matrix $h$ remains positive semi-definite for all times.
+The ansatz for the diagonal elements $h_{ii}$ ensures that the coefficient matrix $h$ is positive semi-definite for all $x,y \in [-1,1]$ if $a$ is large enough compared to $|\kappa|, |\epsilon|, |b|$.
 A sufficient criterion is that all principal minors of $h$ are non-negative \cite{horn2012matrix}.
-Hence, the following inequalities must be satisfied for all times:
+Hence, the following inequalities must be satisfied for all $x,y$: